 'Salary' includes gross salary; overtime; reserved rights to London weighting or London allowances; recruitment and retention allowances; private office allowances and any other allowance to the extent that it is subject to UK taxation and any severance or ex gratia payments.
+It does not include agency charges or VAT incurred on re-charges from third party organisations.
+The full costs of employment of all employees are included in the staff report and Note 3 to the Accounts.
 This report is based on accrued payments made by MLKDC and thus recorded in these accounts.